 Our teachers/teaching assistants work in partnership with parents and the SENCO to find ways to support each child with their needs, including giving parents ideas on how to help their child at home

-Our school staff will set targets for SEND children which will be shared with parents, either during Parents’ Evening or a Review Meeting.
+Our school staff will set outcomes for SEND children which will be shared with parents, either during Parents’ Evening or a Review Meeting.

 If your child has Special Educational Needs our SENCO will: